amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 Let me tell you, this was a blast to design and build!
 I'll go over the pertinent parts but if you want to see this in action yourself, copy the code at the end of the walkthrough and replace the Yelp credentials with yours and you're good to go!

-Though not a full-proof application (matter of fact it can only travel west to east), it will take a departure and destination set of latitudes and longitudes, a search term and attempt to link both points with a path using your search term every 60 miles approximately.
+Though not a full-proof application (matter of fact it can only travel west to east), it will take a departure and destination set of latitudes and longitudes, a search term and attempt to link both points with a path using your search term every 60 miles (approximately 1 geo-coordinate degree).
 Here, we will go from San Francisco, CA to New York City, NY, florist by florist.

 ``ggmap`` has a handy function called ``geocode``.
-You can give it addresses, zip codes, famous monuments, and it will return that places latitude and longitude coordinates.
+You can give it addresses, zip codes, even famous monuments, and it will return latitude and longitude coordinates.

 ```r